Skip to content

 Audio commentary

-A dedicated audio described commentary service is available at all competitive Chesterfield FC fixtures played at the stadium, with headsets provided to home and away supporters.
-Please contact the club in advance to arrange the use of a headset.
+A dedicated audio described commentary service is available at Chesterfield FC fixtures.
+Please contact the club in advance to arrange the use of a headset, which is available on request and provided at the seat.

 Accessible services + information